About the Life Insurance Industry, and Why This Site Complains About It

 We're not "setting the world on fire" with our unique and brilliant inventions that get to the bottom of all of these mysteries, but at least we're not contributing to making things worse for consumers and investors, just to make more money.

-If BD Reps would have bought more financial software, and/or if the life insurance Broker Dealers would have approved of this investing software, or in any other way just "paid Mike off to shut the hey up and just play along and get with the program," then he probably would not have even went down the goody two shoes path to anti-riches.
+If BD Reps would have bought more financial software, and/or if the life insurance Broker Dealers would have approved of this investing software, or in any other way just "paid Mike off to shut the hey up and just play along and get with the program," then he probably would not have even went down the goody-two shoes path.

 But noooooooooooooo!
-Just about everyone else got paid off to get with the program (especially politicians and regulators), but not poor Mike.
+Just about everyone else got paid off to get with the program (especially politicians and regulators), but not Mike.
 For some reason, you just can't have any of that.
-Even the "Million Dollar Roundtable" league refused to pony up more than the bare minimums in salary, benefits, or hourly rates when doing their computer work - and this was back in the good old days (90's, before the world broke).
+Even the "Million Dollar Roundtable" league refused to pony up more than the bare minimums in salary, benefits, or hourly rates when doing their computer work - and this was back in the good old days (90's).
 Everyone got the big bucks, but heaven forbid it trickle down to the people that actually do the work.